iov-one/docs/docs/weave-tutorial/06-buckets.md

 ## Custom Bucket

-Did you notice we used `morm.ModelBucket` instead of `orm.ModelBucket`?.
-That is because *morm* is a customized bucket that is designed for handling external indexes easier.
+Want to enforce the data consistency on the buckets.
+All data is validated before saving, but we also need to make sure that all data is the proper type of object before saving.
+Unfortunately, this is quite difficult to do compile-time without generic, so a typical approach is to embed the orm.Bucket in another struct and just force validation of the object type runtime before save.
+Truth time: `morm.ModelBucket` is a custom bucket designed for handling external indexes easier.
+We used morm modules instead of orm to show you even buckets are customizable to your needs.
 You can compare [morm](https://github.com/iov-one/tutorial/blob/master/morm/model_bucket.go#L40) and [weave/orm](https://github.com/iov-one/weave/tree/master/orm) and see how to implement your custom bucket.
 It uses auto-incrementing sequences(id) under the hood.